Asian chopped salad is a flavor fortified with tamari dressing, 5-spice roasted almonds, and roasted coconut for a tantalizing plant-based salad.

 Timing tip: Start with the almonds and coconut.
 While the almonds bake, you can make the dressing and prep most of the salad.

-- Bake 16-18 minutes, stirring occasionally until a thick glaze forms.
-Keep an eye on the almonds so they don’t burn.
+- Bake 16-18 minutes, stirring them occasionally, until a thick glaze forms.
+Keep an eye on the almonds.
+They burn easily.

-- Store any unused almonds in an airtight container.
+- Break up any large pieces and store any unused almonds in an airtight container.
 The almonds will last for up to 2 weeks.

-- To toast the coconut, place 1 cup coconut large coconut flakes on a baking tray.
-Toast for 3-5 minutes until the flakes are lightly browned (about 4 minutes).
+- To toast the coconut, place 1 cup of coconut large coconut flakes on a baking tray.
+Spread them out evenly and toast for 3-5 minutes until the coconut flakes are lightly browned.
+Toss them after 1 – 2 minutes of baking to ensure they roast evenly.

 Assemble the Salad